 The 2020 General Election and referendums will be different because of COVID-19.
 We have processes in place to protect you and your whānau while you vote.

-A range of measures will be in place to help keep voters safe at the election, including using hand sanitiser on the way in and out of voting places, managing queues and allowing more room for physical distancing inside voting places.
+A range of measures will be in place to help keep voters safe at the October election including contact tracing, using hand sanitiser on the way in and out of voting places, managing queues and allowing more room for physical distancing inside voting places.

-We will be increasing the size and number of voting places and starting advance voting two days earlier on Saturday 5 September 2020 to give everyone more space.
-Voting will end at 7pm on election day, Saturday 19 September.
+We will be increasing the size and number of voting places to give everyone more space.
+Advance voting will start in New Zealand on 3 October and voting will end at 7pm on election day, Saturday 17 October.